urkorenu/aws-scraper/README.md

-# aws-scraper
+# The Tool
-A tool to scarpe AWS account and get the context of all rss existed in one
+The Tool is a tool to scarpe AWS account and get the context of all rss existed in one